U.S. Route 395: Oregon and Washington

-US 395 was originally created in 1926 as a spur of US 195 between Spokane and the Canadian border.
+US 395 was originally created on November 11, 1926 as a spur of US 195 between Spokane and the Canadian border.
 As a result, it never intersected its parent, US 95; US 195 always provided the connection.
 US 395 developed into a parallel of its parent route when it was extended south through Oregon in 1935.
 In Oregon, it replaced most of Oregon Route 11.
 The Washington section followed the northernmost section of the Inland Empire Highway, a state road that was developed in the 1910s.

 Originally, US 395 didn't travel concurrently with I-82, or I-84.
 US 395 went north from Pendleton to Cold Springs Junction, currently Oregon Route 37.
 From there, US 395 traveled concurrently with US 730 and US 410 (until US 410 became US 12), passing through Wallula to enter Pasco from the southeast.
 The concurrency with I-84 and rerouting through Hermiston was made in 1972.
 The overlap with I-82 and rerouting through Kennewick was made in 1984.
 Also noteworthy, the US 395 route north of Pasco at Eltopia to Connell was relocated in 1980 from what is now known as Blanton Road, to a route further west that offered greater expansion into a divided 4-lane highway.
-Today, the entire route of US 395 from Pasco to Ritzville, WA is four lane divided, but still with farm road crossings in places.
+Today, the entire route of US 395 from Pasco to Ritzville, WA is four lane divided but still with farm road crossings in places.